gwdistsys18/dist-sys-practice/README.md

 - bridge : The default network driver.
 If you don’t specify a driver, this is the type of network you are creating.
 Bridge networks are usually used when your applications run in standalone containers that need to communicate.
 - host: For standalone containers, remove network isolation between the container and the Docker host, and use the host’s networking directly. host is only available for swarm services.
+- overlay: Overlay networks connect multiple Docker daemons together and enable swarm services to communicate with each other.
 - macvlan: Macvlan networks allow you to assign a MAC address to a container, making it appear as a physical device on your network.
 The Docker daemon routes traffic to containers by their MAC addresses.
 Using the macvlan driver is sometimes the best choice when dealing with legacy applications that expect to be directly connected to the physical network, rather than routed through the Docker host’s network stack.
 - none: For this container, disable all networking.
 Usually used in conjunction with a custom network driver. none is not available for swarm services.